MicrosoftDocs/data-integration/data-integration/vnet/manage-data-gateways.md

 ![Manage VNet data gateways.](media/manage-vnet-data-gateways.png)

+## Manage access to creating VNET data gateways (gateway installer setting)

+Access to creating a vnet data gateway can be limited to selected people only.
+To do this, you must be an Azure AD Global administrator (which includes Global admins) or a Power BI service administrator.
+Use the Manage gateway installers option to manage who can create a VNET data gateway in your enterprise.
+This operation isn’t available for gateway admins.
+View [the manage gateway installers](https://learn.microsoft.com/en-us/power-platform/admin/onpremises-data-gateway-management#manage-gateway-installers) documentation to learn more.

 ## Manage admins

 You can manage admins for this VNet data gateway like you do for standard data gateways in the Power Platform admin center.
 To add or remove admins, select a gateway, and then select **Manage Users**.